NorthernWidget/DS3231/Documentation/Utilities.md

 The setEpoch() method invokes setSeconds(), which means that setEpoch() will clear the OSF flag also.

-To be clear, the OSF flag will be written to 1 and the oscillator will not be running when power is first applied to the DS3231.
+Reminder: the OSF flag will be written to 1 and the oscillator will not be running when power is first applied to the DS3231.
 Setting the time, specifically setting the seconds value of the time, writes OSF to zero and starts the oscillator which drives the timekeeping process.

 ### <a id="temperature">getTemperature()</a>